 This is simply the park where the Eiffel Tower is.
 It’s a super long park which fills up every day, especially at night to watch the Eiffel Tower light up.
 You can get more up close and personal shots with the Eiffel Tower here.

 The most popular spot for sure, Trocadero is opposite the park and the Eiffel Tower.
 Take an Uber or Taxi to get here.
 Once you’re here, you’ll see there are steps to go down to the left or the right when you’re facing the Eiffel Tower.
-To the left are these steps (I’ve yet to take photos here!).
-But if you go down to the right, you end up on a pretty walkway lined with trees, below.
+To the left are these steps which are super popular for photos (I’ve yet to take photos here!).
+But if you go down to the right, you end up on a pretty walkway lined with trees and the Eiffel Tower behind you.
+Below is the vantage point if you go down the steps to the right.

 A sweet little story from this morning…